 Belfast’s strong roots in the 18th and 19th centuries are reflected in the town’s grand sea-captain’s houses and ornate brick buildings.
 Historic downtown Belfast is a nationally designated Main Street Community.
 The working waterfront is home to a variety of restaurants, shops, galleries, and more.

 Want to learn more about Belfast’s working harbor?
 Free, guided shipyard tours can be had at Front Street Shipyard.
-The free tours are available at 2:30pm, Monday through Friday, Memorial Day through Labor Day.
+The free tours are available at 2:30pm, Monday and Thursday from Memorial Day through Labor Day.
 No advance reservations are required.
+Be sure to be there by 2:15pm so you don’t miss this fun opportunity!

 The Belfast Rail Trail is another lovely walkway in the area.
 The 2.3 mile (3.7 km) long, converted railroad bed follows the Passagassawaukeag River for a scenic walk, jog, or bike ride.